agrawal-rohit/agrawal-rohit/README.md

 ### Hi there, I'm Rohit Agrawal 👋
-- 🔭 I’m currently working on something really cool~
-- 🌱 I’m currently learning Svelte (<3), Flask and DevOps
+- 🌱 I’m currently learning React Native and DevOps
-- 🥅 **2020 Goals:** Learn about writing bullet-proof production level code
+- 🥅 **2020 Goals:** Become a more effective and efficient software engineer
 - 🤔 I’m looking for help with Cloud Computing
-- 💬 Ask me about UI/UX Design, Deep Learning, and Full Stack dev
+- 💬 Ask me anything about UI/UX Design, Deep Learning, and Full Stack dev
 - ⚡ Fun fact: I love reading about psychology and business

 ### Connect with me: